-1) A grading decision was made on some basis other than performance and other than as a penalty for academic misconduct.
+1) The grading decision was made on some basis other than performance and other than as a penalty for academic misconduct.
 For example, work is graded differently than stated in the rubric; An instructor's policy is not to give A's (even when a student's grade is within A-range), etc.

-3) A grading decision was based on a substantial, unreasonable, or unannounced departure from previously articulated standards.
-For example, the instructor decides that final grades will be calculated with a different method than stated on the syllabus; Last minute change to the amount of points an assignment/exam is worth; Addition of assignment/exam not on the syllabus, etc.
+3) The grading decision was based on a substantial, unreasonable, or unannounced departure from previously articulated standards.
+Possible examples: Final grades are calculated with a different method than stated on the syllabus; Last minute change to the amount of points an assignment/exam is worth; Addition of assignment/exam not on the syllabus, etc.